an0t8/dockergui/README.md

 #Docker dockergui

 This version of dockergui has been forked from linuxserver/dockergui.
 The primary change is that guacamole/guacd have been removed.
+This branch has been named noguac_x11rdp1.3.
 This container should be used in place of the linuxserver one if you intend to have a guacamole/guacd in a seperate container or other centralized location for efficiency.

 ## Description: